matomo-org/developer-documentation/README.md

 or just execute `./generateAndPush.sh`.

 The documents will be generated into the [docs/generated](docs/generated) directory.
-It will always generated the documentations for the master as well as for the latest stable version.
+It will always generate the documentation for the master as well as for the latest stable version.

 ## Writing guides